markope/crossbarwww/website/crossbario/iotcookbook/Digital-Signage.md

 ## Setting up a Raspberry Pi

-At a retail price of around 30 €, and with a huge developer community around it, the Raspberry Pi 2 is a perfect candidate for controlling digital signage.
+At a retail price of around 30 euros, and with a huge developer community around it, the Raspberry Pi 2 is a perfect candidate for controlling digital signage.

 We have a [tutorial]() which shows you how to set up a Raspberry Pi so that it boots into a browser and loads a pre-configured page.
 This means that all you need to do is to clone the basic setup when you've done it and then copy it to an SD card for each new Pi you want to add.